Build Instructions

 crypto_kpp_compute_shared_secret(req->src = NULL, req->dst = SS)

-ML-KEM support allows specifying arbitrary sizes
+Please note that the leancrypto ML-KEM / HQC support allows specifying arbitrary sizes

-of the shared secret (referenced as SS
+of the shared secret (referenced as SS above).
+When the caller specifies a

-length that is not equal to 32 bytes, the leancrypto
+length that is not equal to 32 bytes, the leancrypto built-in KDF is applied to

 generate the shared secret of appropriate size.